The Water (2022 film)

 The Water (El agua) is a 2022 magic realism drama film co-written and directed by Elena López Riera in her directorial debut feature which stars Luna Pamies, Bárbara Lennie and Nieve de Medina.
 It is a joint Swiss-Spanish-French production.

 Plot

 Set in southeastern Spain, with the backdrop of a local superstition concerning women being predestined to drown in river floods, the plot follows Ana, who lives with her mother and her grandmother, while the storm is coming.

 Production

-The screenplay was penned by Elena López Riera alongside Philippe Azoury.
+The screenplay was written by Elena López Riera alongside Philippe Azoury.
 A Swiss-Spanish-French co-production, the film was produced by Alina Film, Suica Films and Les Films du Worso with support from Institut Valencià de Cultura, ICAA, Creative Europe's MEDIA, and participation of RTVE and À Punt Mèdia.
 Shooting took place in Orihuela and other locations across the province of Alicante from April to May 2021.
 Giuseppe Truppi took over the cinematography whereas Raphaël Lefèvre did so with the film editing.